wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devops-series.md

 ---
 layout: post
 title: "About DevOps"
-excerpt: "You gotta do it."
+excerpt: "You gotta do it for competitive speed"
 tags: [devops]
 date: "2016-04-29"
 file: "devops-series"